roots/bud/docs/getting-started.md

 }
 ```

-but just a little easier to read and write, since we don't need to break our chain of functions to use them.
+In the end, they are arguably just a little more natural to read and write, since we don't need to break our chain of functions to use them.

 ## Including static assets